tschm/.config-templates/README.md

 ## 📁 Available Templates

 This repository includes the following configuration templates:

-> **Note:** This repository includes a `sync.yml` workflow file that demonstrates how to set up template synchronization in your own CI/CD pipelines.

 - **Taskfile.yml** - Main task runner configuration
 - **taskfiles/** - Task definitions organized by category